-We are completely smitten by all-things-Fall!
-Pumpkins, leaves, sweaters and boots (okay, not yet but really soon!) fall colors, fall baking, long, evening walks with coolers temps, and the anticipation of the holiday season.
-It’s that time of year, and we don’t hate it!
-If you’re like most of us, then you’re probably starting to crave all of the sweets that come along with the territory, starting in October and ending January 1st.
+We are completely smitten by all things fall!
+We love pumpkins, leaves, sweaters, and boots (okay, not yet, but really soon!), fall colors, fall baking, and long evening walks with cooler temps.
+And we love the anticipation of the holiday season.
+It’s that time of year, and we love it!
+If you’re like most of us, you’re probably starting to crave all of the sweets that come with the territory, beginning in October and ending January 1st.
 The good news?
-It’s still possible to enjoy all of the amazing autumn flavors and scents, without going overboard on the sugar.
+It’s still possible to enjoy all of the amazing natural flavors and scents of autumn but without going overboard on the sugar.

-Today, we are sharing one of our favorite Fall smoothie recipes, featuring the powerhouse plant, PUMPKIN.
-Sweet potatoes, yams, squashes and root vegetables tend to get all of the attention, but pumpkin seems to slip under the radar.
+Today, we share one of our favorite fall smoothie recipes, featuring the powerhouse plant, PUMPKIN.
+Sweet potatoes, yams, squashes, and root vegetables tend to get all of the attention, but pumpkin seems to slip under the radar.
 We’re not sure why, because it’s packed with vitamins and micronutrients that are amazing for your body.

 Pumpkin is best known for being a powerhouse source of beta-carotene.
-Beta-carotene is a source of Vitamin A, that’s converted to the vitamin in our bodies.
+Beta-carotene is a natural source of vitamin A, and it is converted into the vitamin in our bodies.
 (1) Have you ever heard of people eating carrots for good vision?
 That’s one of the reasons why!
-Studies show that Beta-Carotene can have anti-cancer properties, and can help delay aging within the body.
+Studies show that Beta-Carotene can have anti-cancer properties, and it can help delay aging within the body.

-In addition to Beta-Carotene, pumpkin is an amazing source of “free-radical-neutralizing powers [in carotenoids] that may keep cancer cells at bay.”
-(3) We also love the fact that a 1-cup serving of pumpkin contains about 20% of the recommended Vitamin C intake for the average woman, which helps protect your adrenals and immune system.
+In addition to Beta-Carotene, pumpkin is an excellent natural source of “free-radical-neutralizing powers [in carotenoids] that may keep cancer cells at bay.”
+(3) We also love the fact that a 1-cup serving of pumpkin contains about 20% of the recommended vitamin C intake for the average woman, which helps protect your adrenals and immune system.
 Can you say powerhouse?

-There are plenty more health benefits of consuming pumpkin, including it’s touted effects (from preliminary studies) on helping sperm production, hypertension and helping relieve IBS issues.
+There are plenty more health benefits of consuming pumpkin, including its touted effects (from preliminary studies) in helping sperm production, alleviating hypertension, and relieving IBS issues.

-The more pumpkin, the better (we think), and what better time to get creative in the kitchen than in the Fall?
-This smoothie takes less than 10 minutes to make, and can make a great, quick breakfast (when protein is added), afternoon snack or post-dinner “dessert.”
+The more pumpkin, the better (we think), and what better time to get creative in the kitchen than in the fall?
+This smoothie takes less than 10 minutes to make, and it can serve as a quick, tasty breakfast (when protein is added), an afternoon snack, or a post-dinner “dessert.”
 Now, let’s get crafty!

 - ½ cup canned (or roasted) pumpkin (NOT pumpkin pie filling)